jrhughes90/Fingerprint-Auth0-marketplace/pre-user-registration-action/installation_guide.md

 };
 ```

-2. Then depending on your Auth0 implementation, add the following to your JSON data payload of the create user API endpoint request:
+2. Then depending on your Auth0 implementation, add the following to your JSON data payload of the create user API request (Auth0 API):

   ```
     "app_metadata": { "signup_fingerprint": data.fingerprint }
   ```

       Your implementation details will vary depending on your user registration flow.
 The end result should be that when creating a new user in Auth0 via API that the fingerprint is sent within the users `app_metadata`.

+3. Open your website or application with Fingerprint Pro installed.
+You should see your identification event inside the Fingerprint [dashboard](https://dashboard.fingerprint.com/) → **Fingerprint Pro**.

+Consult the Fingerprint Pro [Quick Start Guide](https://dev.fingerprint.com/docs/quick-start-guide) or contact [Fingerprint support](https://fingerprint.com/support/) if you have any questions.

+> Note: For production deployments, we recommend routing requests to Fingerprint Pro APIs through your own domain.
+This prevents ad blockers from disrupting identification requests and improves accuracy.
+We offer a variety of proxy integration options, see [Protecting your JavaScript agent from ad blockers](https://dev.fingerprint.com/docs/protecting-the-javascript-agent-from-adblockers) for more details.

 3\.
 Use the Fingerprint result in an Auth0 Action